Configurations of points and topology of real line arrangements: Moduli spaces and geometrical characterizations

 \section{Moduli spaces and geometrical characterizations}

-In this section, we are interested in the space of realizations of the previous presented Zariski pairs.
-To consider simpler computations, we only give explicitly the case of $\A_2^{\alpha,\beta}$.
+In this section, we are interested in the moduli space of realizations of the Zariski pair giving by $\A_2^{\alpha,\beta}$, presented in Section~\ref{sec:deg}.
 The others can be computed in a similar manner.